 These incorrect references include, but are not limited to, misleading use of the mark, or any other mechanism for incorrectly indicating a Member is certified under this Certification Scheme.

 Annex 1 Description of the Certification Mark

 Certified Members can use the Certification Mark.

-The Certification Mark is a symbol based on the Planet Mark logo, which may be used in either vertical or horizontal format.
-The Mark will say Certified Business, Certified School or Certified Property as applicable.
-Members can download their Mark from the Members Zone.
+The Certification Mark is a symbol based on the Planet Mark logo.
+The Mark will say Planet Mark Certified Business.